 Currently, municipalities in the region operate transfer stations or comparable services.
-With changing dynamics in the waste market, including rises in solid waste and recycling tipping fees, the cost of operating and accepting waste at transfer stations is increasing.
-Solutions to these problems exist (e.g., Pay As You Throw, separate collection of specialized waste); however, the fragmentation of station operations may diminish the return on investment for such solutions.
+With changing dynamics in the waste market, including increases in solid waste and recycling tipping fees, the cost of operating and accepting waste at transfer stations is also increasing.
+Solutions to these problems exist (e.g., pay as you throw, separate collection of specialized waste) – however, the fragmentation of station operations may diminish the return on investment for such solutions.

-Operating hours and service at many transfer stations in the region are limited, potentially inconveniencing residents and businesses, and contributing to improper or suboptimal disposal.
+Operating hours and services at many transfer stations in the region are limited, potentially inconveniencing residents and businesses, and contributing to improper or suboptimal disposal.

 Sharing or consolidation of transfer station operations could provide:

-- economies of scale in management, operations, and disposal, reducing the cost of waste to municipalities and to household/businesses;
+- economies of scale in management, operations, and disposal, reducing the cost of waste to municipalities and to households and businesses;

 - a sufficient volume of waste for the dedicated collection and appropriate disposal of special wastes that may not be accepted by all stations (e.g., batteries, smoke detectors, electronics, pharmaceuticals, paint, clothing, compost);